wcornwell/wcornwell.github.io/content/about.md

 All scientific publications are now collected by [orcid](https://orcid.org/0000-0003-4080-4073) and [google scholar](https://scholar.google.com.au/citations?user=jYQfwwkAAAAJ&hl=en).

-R packages are now in the r-universe, with code in development on [GitHub](https://github.com/wcornwell).
+R packages are now in the [r-universe](https://traitecoevo.r-universe.dev/packages), with code in development on [GitHub](https://github.com/wcornwell).

 Writing for a broader audience is on the conversation.
 Observations of biodiversity across the world are found on the [iNaturalist citizen science site](https://www.inaturalist.org/people/45978).
+Or if you just want pretty pictures, they are on [instagram](https://www.instagram.com/willcornwell_nature/).